cert-manager/cert-manager/docs/tasks/upgrading/upgrading-0.10-0.11.rst

 Upgrading from v0.10 to v0.11
 =============================

-** NOTE: THIS UPGRADE GUIDE IS PROVISIONAL AND MAY NOT BE COMPLETE WHILST THE v0.11 RELEASE SERIES IS IN ALPHA**

 The v0.11 release marks the removal of the v1alpha1 API that was used in previous versions of cert-manager, as well as our API group changing to be ``cert-manager.io`` instead of ``certmanager.k8s.io``.